Mark2Mark/mark-zones-plugin/README.md

   ### Types of Zones

   - Zones as *`pair`*
-  - Zones as *`guide line`*
+  - Zones as *`line`*

   Either type of zone can have an overshoot:

-  - Pairs’ overshoots go into both directions away from the zone.
+  - `Pair` overshoots go into both directions away from the zone.
-  - Lines’ overshoots go up for y-positions higher than 0 and downwards otherwise.
+  - `Line` overshoots go up for y-positions higher than 0 and downwards otherwise.

   ## How to use